School Age Calculator Canada

 Quebec has some similarities to Ontario in that it offers a two year kindergarten program integrated into the primary school system.

 School in Quebec historically had commenced with students entering Primary / École primaire with the first year being kindergarten or maternalle.
-The child must be five years old by 30 Sep to gain entry in that year, otherwise commence the
+The child must be 5 years old by 30 Sep to gain entry in that year, otherwise commence the following year.

 Compulsory school age is in the year the child turns 7 years old.
 Kindergarten starts with an optional half day program; children must be 5 years old by 31st Jan to attend in that year.